-I've headed out for a one-month writers residency in Alaska, where I'll have my own cabin and uninterrupted time to write.
-It's an honor to be chosen, and a longterm dream of mine — one I only recently gave myself permission to pursue.
-Residencies sound very mystical—something for the privileged few who can afford application fees—but that's a myth.
-There are thousands of writers residencies all over the world, and many have no application fee.
-Learn why I thought a residency was out of reach, what changed my mind, and my best tips on how to apply for writing residencies.
+I’m headed out for a one-month writer’s residency in Alaska, where I’ll have my own cabin and uninterrupted time to write.
+It’s an honor to be chosen, and a longterm dream of mine — one I only recently gave myself permission to pursue.

-But I only let myself apply this year.
+But I only let myself apply for writer’s residencies this year.

 Fear of not being good enough